aam051102/Gamemaker-Project-Recreator/README.md

 You'll then need to double run the exe and then it's pretty much straight forward from there.
 Currently, all features but objects are available.

+If the program doesn't respond, no worries, it's just working, if any errors come up, restart it.

 PLEASE NOTE THAT YOU MAY NEED TO CONFIGURE A FEW THINGS IN GAMEMAKER STUDIO ITSELF.